Mouthwash, Rubbing Alcohol, and Other Household Items of Risk

 - Throat pain

-People who drink rubbing alcohol likely do so for the same reasons that people drink mouthwash: It’s cheap, inconspicuous, and readily available.
+People who drink rubbing alcohol likely do so for the same reasons that they drink mouthwash: it’s cheap, inconspicuous, and readily available.
 However, it’s also incredibly dangerous.
-The US National Library of Medicine directs people to call the National Poison Control Center at the first sign of isopropyl overdose because if left untreated, isopropyl poisoning can lead to brain damage, bleeding, and kidney failure.
+The US National Library of Medicine directs people to call the National Poison Control Center at the first sign of isopropyl overdose because if left untreated, isopropyl poisoning can lead to brain damage, bleeding, and kidney failure.2

 In addition to consuming mouthwash or rubbing alcohol, someone struggling with sobriety may also abuse other household items.
-For example, certain cleaning supplies, paint thinners, and perfumes contain isopropyl alcohol and can result in feelings of inebriation followed by dangerous side effects.
+For example, certain cleaning supplies, paint thinners, and perfumes contain isopropyl alcohol and can result in feelings of inebriation, followed by dangerous side effects.
 Other items that pose a risk include cough and cold medications.
-Family members should be aware of the potential for relapse even if there is no alcohol in the house.
+Family members should be aware of the potential for relapse even if there is no alcohol in the house and should take measures to make sure these kinds of items aren’t in the house.